99stealth/cfn-ami-to-mapping/README.md

 ![GitHub License](https://img.shields.io/github/license/99stealth/cfn-ami-to-mapping)
 ![Commit Activity](https://img.shields.io/github/commit-activity/w/99stealth/cfn-ami-to-mapping)

-In most cases, people use the Mapping section in CloudFormation in order to associate AMI IDs with AWS regions as described in [THIS](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-findinmap.html) example.
+In most cases, people use the Mapping section in CloudFormation to associate AMI IDs with AWS regions as described in [THIS](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-findinmap.html) example.

 I know how is it annoying to manually searching for AMI IDs in different AWS regions and build that map on your own, especially if your map is bigger than one image per region.
 That's why this tool had been created.